loyolaLuTech/hackathon-documents/health-hackathon.md

 Points are awarded based on the following categories, each judge gets a vote and the scores are averaged:

 * _Relevance:_ 0|2 pts
-	* 0 - No relation to sustainability
+	* 0 - No relation to Health
-	* 2 - Connects to Chicago sustainability in some way
+	* 2 - Connects to Health in some way
 * _Idea:_ 0-5 pts
 	* Will this product do any good?
 Is it a good idea?
 	* Based on judges averaged votes.